 Associate Member: Grounds and Maintenance Lead

 I am a practising solicitor of some 40 years’ experience, specialising internationally in construction, insurance and environmental matters.
 I have been a resident of or immediately adjacent to the village of Holbeton for the past 22 years, following my “escape” from the City of London and overseas postings, and I was a regular holiday visitor to the Holbeton and Mothecombe area for some years prior to that.

 I have since my arrival in the area regarded Holbeton as my home village, and I have devoted most of my spare time to several of the social organisations and other social events within the village of Holbeton, and I have served for many years on the committees of the Holbeton Twinning Association, the Holbeton Players, and latterly the Holbeton Film Club.
 It has long been an ambition of mine to work with the Governor of Holbeton School, and I now have that opportunity having been appointed as an Associate Member of the Governing Board.

 It is my belief that the success of the school is an essential part of the heart of the village of Holbeton, and I would like to do my best to support and promote that concept in any way that I can.

 I provide administrative support and advice to the governing board here at Holbeton Primary School.

 I have lived and worked in the South Hams for most of my life and have previously worked as a School Administrator and Clerk to Governors in a number of primary schools in the area.
-Currently I also work as a Personal Assistant within the Medical and Dental Schools at Plymouth University.
+Currently I also work as a Personal Assistant at the University of Plymouth.

 To be appointed